-Can my family run down the Finish Line with me?
+Can my family run down the finish line with me?

-NO - you will be disqualified if you bring anyone on to the course that is not participating in the race.
+NO - You will be disqualified if you bring anyone on to the course or the finish line that is not participating in the race.

 Are there showers after the race?